Superdance for Cystic Fibrosis

 Shout Out by Kendall Marshall '10

 Show Us Your Superdance!

 What is Superdance?

-Superdance is a twelve-hour dance marathon held annually at Bishop O’Connell High School to raise money for the Cystic Fibrosis Foundation (CFF).
-This will be the 38thannual event.
+Superdance is a 12-hour dance marathon held annually at Bishop O’Connell High School to raise money for the Cystic Fibrosis Foundation (CFF).
 The students of Bishop O'Connell have raised more than $3.5 million since the dance was founded in 1975.
 This event is the largest high school fundraiser for CFF.
 More than 95 percent of the student body participates in this event each year.
 The twelve hours is packed with live bands, DJs, games and much more.

 CLICK on the photo above to take a trip down memory lane and see Superdance through the years.